- Article

 Samim intercom system is designed to streamline communication with its advanced IP-based architecture.
 This system operates on a peer-to-peer basis, eliminating the need for central servers or matrices, which significantly reduces initial deployment costs as well as ongoing operational and maintenance expenses.
 Additionally, this design enhances security by minimizing potential vulnerabilities associated with centralized systems.

 Samim studio intercom system uses advanced audio processing technologies to deliver crystal-clear sound during live broadcasts.
 They support codecs like PCM, G.711, and G.722 with 16 / 48 kHz sampling rates, allowing versatile use in various audio environments.
-Users can create paging groups with up to 20 destinations, supporting one-to-one, one-to-many, and many-to-many calling.
+Users can create paging groups with up to 20 destinations, supporting peer-to-peer , peer-to-group, and group-to-group calling.

 The system features echo cancellation, noise reduction, voice activity detection, and automatic gain control (AGC) for reliable audio quality.
 It also provides management tools for easy setup, backup and restore options, network diagnostics, and exportable log views for better monitoring.